Non-Euclidean geometry and games

 - Hyperbolic Maze — a maze in a hyperbolic 2D manifold.

-- Hypernom — this uses three-dimensional spherical geometry.
+- Hypernom — this small game designed for VR uses three-dimensional spherical geometry.

 - Hyperbolic Games — simple games (Sudoku, maze, etc.) in 2D hyperbolic manifolds.